kasprlab/guess-my-number/README.md

 ## Things to do:

-- add winning ui feature
+- add winning ui feature (done)
-- refactoring code with DRY principle
+- refactoring code with DRY principle and functional programming